SamuraiDangyo/mayhem/README.md

 Strength ( Blitz ): *HCE* ~2300 _Elo_ and *NNUE* ~3000 _Elo_.

-Simple `make` should build a good binary.
+Simple `make -j` should build a good binary.
 `perft/bench/p` commands should be used to verify the program.
 See `Makefile` and `mayhem.hpp` for more information.